n8henrie/n8henrie.github.io/_posts/2014-05-26-get-notified-when-your-internet-is-back-on.md

 ### Pushover

-This could probably be accomplished through Growl and its Pushover action, but I find a shell script just as easy with Pushover’s excellent API.
-First, you’ll need to buy Pushover and set up an account, then make a new Pushover app and get its credentials.
+This could probably be accomplished through Growl and its Pushover action, but I find a shell script just as easy with Pushover's excellent API.
+First, you'll need to buy Pushover and set up an account, then make a new Pushover app and get its credentials.
 Insert your credentials and `cacert` path into the script below.
-If you don’t know about the `cacert`, I believe you can omit the `--cacert` line as long as you also get rid of the `-s` in `curl -s \`, and it should still work.
-Don’t forget to `chmod +x pushover.sh`.
+If you don't know about the `cacert`, I believe you can omit the `--cacert` line as long as you also get rid of the `-s` in `curl -s \`, and it should still work.
+Don't forget to `chmod +x pushover.sh`.

 ```bash
 #!/bin/bash